Cart 0

 RaisING The Roof

-There are plenty of ways that you can get involved by visiting our Total Giving page, or exploring ways to Get Involved.
+There are other plenty of ways that you can get involved by visiting our Total Giving page, or exploring ways to Get Involved.
 Donations of £100 or more will be honoured with your name presented on our fundraising materials as we watch the project develop.
 Your name will also be lovingly hand painted on to the school building once it is complete.
 So, be sure to sign up to our newsletter updates on the build at the time of donation.

 We hope you can help us raise the roof, one brick at a time.